-Per Share Total

-Public offering price \$ \$

-Underwriting discount (1) \$ \$

-Proceeds, before expenses to us \$ \$
+Combined Per Share and Half-Warrant Total Public offering price \$ 1.200 \$ 2,000,400 Underwriting discount (1) \$ 0.084 \$ 140,028 Proceeds, before expenses, to us \$ 1.116 \$ 1,860,372

 (1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting" beginning on page S-[•] of this prospectus supplement for a description of the compensation payable to the underwriters.
+See "Underwriting" beginning on page S-26 of this prospectus supplement for a description of the compensation payable to the underwriters.

-We have granted a 45-day option to the representative of the underwriters to purchase up to additional shares of common stock solely to cover over-allotments, if any.
+We have granted a 45-day option to the representative of the underwriters to purchase up to 122,500 additional shares of common stock and/or additional warrants to purchase up to 61,250 shares of common stock solely to cover over-allotments, if any.

-The underwriters expect to deliver our shares to purchasers in the offering on or about November , 2016.
+The underwriters expect to deliver our shares and warrants to purchasers in the offering on or about January 13, 2017.